Communication Management EhB

 4

-Professional Project: the Agency 3
+Professional Project: The Agency 3

 In this intensive 6 weeks project you act as manager of a communication agency composed of fellow students from lower study years.
 Together you will be briefed by a real client on a communication challenge they face.